 Now let’s look at the bigger picture: As a general rule of thumb, long-term emergency savings should ideally equal three to six months of living expenses saved.
 It’s a large sum of money, and it may even seem impossible to accumulate — but that’s why it’s a long-term goal.
 Creating a solid budget to identify what your expenses are will help you understand how much you need to save.
 It should also help you see where you could cut back in order to save.

 So, what’s the purpose of a long-term savings fund?
 This fund is what would cover you for a few months if you were to be furloughed, become unemployed, or another large-scale event (like a pandemic) were to affect the economy for an extended period of time, as it did this year.
 Are you currently prepared for these scenarios?
 If the answer is “not yet,” this is your chance to gain a better understanding of your basic monthly expenses (shelter, utilities, transportation, and food) and start working on saving three to six months’ worth of those expenses.
 A little careful planning and elbow grease can go a long way toward easing financial burdens if you find yourself in a hard place financially.

 Saving can be hard, but UBT can help!
 For starters, you can download our free emergency fund calculator.
-For questions on building emergency savings or assistance with creating a strong budget, reach out to Caitlin Moore, Financial Literacy Manager at UBT.
-Caitlin is a certified financial coach and can help you, free of charge.
+For questions on building emergency savings or assistance with creating a strong budget, reach out to our Financial Literacy Manager at UBT.